alexjvr1/R.temp/LandscapeGenetics.md

 #Landscape Genetics MS (Aim MolEcol)

+- Using the gravity model approach from Murphy et al. 2010

 ##Introduction

 - The distribution of genetic variation across a species range is determined by many factors